-If both the clock and the light sensor are used, operation starts, within the times set, and whenever it is darker than the light-level setting.
+If both the timer and the light-level sensor are used, operation starts whenever it is darker than the light-level setting, and within the times set.

 The first thing to do is to set the correct time.
 See "Clock" on page 24.